Glenn Murray: Retirement

 On 31 May 2021, Murray announced his retirement with immediate effect via social media at the age of 37, thanking "clubs, players and fans I've come across on this life changing journey".

 Murray achieved 202 goals in 560 league appearances (including his spell in the United States), also scoring 37 times in 148 Premier League matches.

 Television and radio

 Television

 In August 2019, Murray appeared on A Question of Sport, where he was teamed up with team captain and former cricketer Phil Tufnell and snooker player Mark Selby.
-He asked to call up former team mate Bruno during his team's loss in the long running game show.
+He asked to call up former teammate Bruno during his team's loss in the long running game show.